embenix/esp32c3_ble_canbus_v1/README.md

 # ESP32C3 CAN BLE V1
 ESP-IDF based project using ESP32C3 module.
 This project can be used as a startup template for further development under the ESP-IDF environment.
 > Note: This is the work still in progress.
 However, the IO configuration, TWAI communication, Serial LED (WS2812C) and temperature sensor work just fine.
-> After successfully uploding the project to the board, it starts printing the temperature and humidity data which read from SHT30 sensor.
+> After successfully uploading the project to the board, it starts printing the temperature and humidity data which read from SHT30 sensor.

 ### To-Do:
 - Accelerometer (LIS3DH) Drivers